The Artist’s Dream

 A “Labour of love” refers to work or effort undertaken not for financial gain or obligation, but out of passion, enjoyment, or a deep personal commitment.

-It’s usually associated with the artist’s dedication to their creations or the outcomes of their endeavours and is sometimes incomprehensible to many.
+It’s usually associated with the artist’s dedication to their creations or the outcomes of their endeavours, and is sometimes incomprehensible to many.
 I don’t think true artists at heart really focus on the monetary value of their efforts as much.

-The Problem with Artists
+The Problem With Artists

 However, at times, there are bad apples or bad actors who, when they’ve found a source of funding, can misuse, abuse or not utilise this opportunity to the full extent.
 Some have talent but lack management skills.
 Some aren’t true artists and succumb to the allure of a large sum of money, which leaves many to doubt artists’ potential.